IrisBox/gewit-hring/README.md

 1. [Tachyons framework](https://tachyons.io)
 2. [Jekyll Github Pages](https://github.com/github/pages-gem)

-This project builds on the [Walking with Constable Project][https://walking-the-landscape.fitzmuseum.cam.ac.uk/)] which was developed by the Fitzwilliam Museum.
+This project builds on the [Walking with Constable Project](https://walking-the-landscape.fitzmuseum.cam.ac.uk/) which was developed by the Fitzwilliam Museum and Cambridge Digital Humanities.

 ## To run this project locally